 A pungent perennial, horseradish (Armoracia rusticana) is a member of the Cruciferae family (Brassicaceae).
-A very hardy plant, horseradish flourishes in USDA zones 4-8.
+A very hardy plant, horseradish flourishes in USDA zones 4 through 8.
 It is used primarily for its roots, which are grated and used as a condiment.
-Like its cousins, broccoli and radish, the horseradish plant has flowers; the question is, are horseradish flowers edible?
+Like its cousins broccoli and radish, the horseradish plant has flowers; the question is, are horseradish flowers edible?
 If not, should you cut horseradish flowers?

 Are Horseradish Flowers Edible?

 As mentioned, horseradish is grown primarily for its peppery root.
 A cold hardy crop, horseradish thrives in either sun or partial shade and is propagated from root cuttings.
 Horseradish establishes rapidly and even after harvesting the roots, will more than likely pop up in the garden whether you want it to or not.
 For this reason, many people plant horseradish in pots to retard the possibility of spreading.